Chapter 5

 Beyond the land of giant bamboo, the Abantu encountered a more familiar mix of forest and savannah.

-“Not another one of those silly life things,” Yathi grumbled.
+“One of those silly life things,” Yathi grumbled.
 “We hiked enough today.
 We should stay at the next camp for more than one night.”

 “We will stop at the next place with water,” Eku predicted, not really caring if he was right, but knowing Yathi liked to keep things positive.